Price Chopper (Northeastern United States)

 Price Chopper Supermarkets is an American supermarket chain owned by Northeast Grocery, headquartered in Schenectady, New York.
 The chain opened its first supermarkets in New York's Capital District in 1932, and changed its name from Central Market to Price Chopper in 1973.
 It operates 128 stores in six states: Upstate New York, Vermont, Connecticut, Massachusetts, New Hampshire, and Pennsylvania.
-It operates stores under the Price Chopper, Market Bistro, and Market 32 banners.
+It operates stores under the Price Chopper, and Market 32 banners.

 History

 1920s to 1980s: Early years

 In 1927, William Golub and his brother, Bernard, took over the wholesale grocery that their father, Lewis Golub, had opened in 1908 after emigrating from Russia.
 In 1932, Joseph E. Grosberg, together with Russian Jewish immigrants Bernard and William Golub, partners in the Grosberg-Golub Corporation, opened the partnership's first supermarket (initially called Public Service Market) in Green Island, New York, followed by stores in Cohoes, Watervliet and Schenectady.
 They gave all four stores the name Central Market.

 The concept was a success and they continued to open many more stores in the region.
 In 1943, the Golub brothers bought out Joseph Grosberg's share of the company and formed the present parent company, the Golub Corporation.
 In 1951, it was one of the first grocery chains in the country to issue the well-known S&H Green Trading Stamps.

 In the fall of 1973, Central Market changed its operating strategy.
 The chain dropped Green Stamps, slashed prices and, to reflect this new strategy, it re-branded to the name "Price Chopper."
 (The name "Central Market" is now used as an upscale house brand, as well as for the floral department.)
 Price Chopper experienced continuing growth throughout the 1970s, opening new stores and upgrading old ones.